cre8magic/cre8magic/docs-src/pages/oqtane-themes-guide/parameters/index.md

 Some tips:

 1. always assume that the parameters could contain an empty / default value at first
+1. use the `OnParametersSet` or `OnParametersSetAsync` lifecycle methods to initialize other objects
+1. ... and to react to parameter changes
+1. when something else is initialized with this parameter, also assume that it could be empty at first

 ## Cascade Parameters from Theme to any Control